DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-pokemon-go-catches-all-your-data.markdown

 Our single-sign-on solution gives applications only minimal access to account details by default.
 Google, Facebook, Twitter and many other login providers are all supported and available under one click.
 Using a simple, safe-by-default solution can make all the difference between a costly mistake and smooth sailing. <a href="javascript:signup()">Try Auth0 now</a> and focus on your app, not logins.

+These are our default permissions for Google sign-in:

 ![Auth0 default Google permissions](https://cdn.auth0.com/blog/pokemon/auth0-perms-2.png)